Arecaceae (palm family) Phoenix

 Middle East

-‘Mejdool’ date palms in Jack McDonald Hall.
+‘Mejdool’ date palms at Jack McDonald Hall.
 Sairus Patel, 20 Apr 2023

 Mosaic Christ Blessing the People depicting Phoenix dactylifera, based on a painting by Antonio Paoletti.
 Memorial Church.
 Sairus Patel, 3 Jul 2025

-The only true date palms on campus, it was said for many years, were those gracing the hills of Bethany in Christ Blessing the People, the façade mosaic of Memorial Church (at the time the largest mosaic installed in the country).
-But in 2021, a stroll past the hoary specimen of what had long been assumed to be a Canary Island date palm, tucked between Okada and its Resident Fellow’s cottage in Wilbur Hall, proved that the prized date palm of the Middle East has not been a stranger to campus.
+The only true date palms on campus, as long pointed out on campus walks, were those gracing the hills of Bethany in Christ Blessing the People, the façade mosaic of Memorial Church (then the largest mosaic installed in the country).
+But in 2021, a stroll past the hoary specimen of what had long been assumed to be a Canary Island date palm, tucked between Okada and its Resident Fellow’s cottage in Wilbur Hall, revealed that the prized date palm of the Middle East has in fact long been growing on campus.
 Its fronds were grayer than its Canary Island cousin’s, and the flesh of a fallen date, though thin, was distinctly sweet.
 But the clearest tip-off was the throng of buds leafing out from its base: the true date palm, like the Mediterranean fan (Chamaerops humilis), wants to form a clump of stems.

 Diamond-cut trunk of Phoenix dactylifera, Stanford Redwood City.
 Sairus Patel, 8 Jul 2025